syncfusion-content/blazor-docs/blazor/diagram/connectors/segments.md

 ```
 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/Blazor-Diagram-Examples/tree/master/UG-Samples/Connectors/Segments)

-Also, the intermediate point of two adjacent bezier segments can be edited interactively based on the BezierConnectorSettings.SegmentEditOrientation property of the Connector class.

 ### How to interact with the bezier segments efficiently

 While interacting with multiple bezier segments, maintain their control points at the same distance and angle by using the `BezierConnectorSettings.Smoothness` property of the Connector class.